13 Aug Kitchen Cabinets: Plywood vs. Furniture Board

 - More susceptible to scratches and dents

 - More susceptible to damage when exposed to prolonged moisture

 - Screws and glue can loosen over time

-Plywood is a product crafted by the compression and adhesion of thin layers of wood, rather than particles, to create one solid sheet.
-To enhance stability, the grain of the material is alternated with each new layer to form a panel that is sturdy and strong.
+Plywood is crafted with the compression and adhesion of thin layers of wood, rather than particles, which creates a solid sheet.
+To enhance stability, the grain of the material is alternated with each new layer, forming a sturdy and strong panel.
 Certain types of plywood are manufactured using green initiatives.
 These include wood sourced from sustainable forests and reduction of formaldehyde and other off-gasses.
 If having sustainable products in your home is an important factor, “green” plywood is a good choice.

 The overall quality of plywood depends on several factors: the number of plies used, the thickness of the wood, and the quality of the adhesive.
 Low-quality plywood will have gaps, making it less reliable.

 - Less vulnerable to damage when exposed to moisture

 - Eco-friendly construction available

 In many ways, plywood is superior to furniture board.
 If cost is not an issue for you, it may be the better choice.
 However, furniture board has many merits that make it just as viable.
 Some cabinet manufacturers, such as Crystal Cabinets, offer plywood as a standard option.
 Other cabinet companies offer plywood as an upgrade option.
 Typically, these upgrades cost an additional 12-16% above the base cabinet price.
 At the end of the day, you can’t tell the difference between a plywood box and a furniture board box with well-constructed and properly installed cabinets.

 Still wondering which product is right for your project?
 Consult with a professional kitchen designer to discuss the pros and cons of both options.